systemcorp-ai/FaceDNR-public/README.md

 After downloading the model, and installing requirements, cd to the project directory, and execute the command:

-For Histogram of Oriented Gradients (HOG) Classification
+For Histogram of Oriented Gradients (HOG)

 ```sh
 $ python3 facednr.py -m hog